“The first time I saw my self-portrait I cried and felt ugly, I looked very vulnerable,” the former inmate Kristine says.

 An extreme exposure

-Kristine went to prison when she was 20, as one of the youngest inmates at Bredtveit Woman’s Prison in Norway.
+Kristine went to prison when she was 20, as one of the youngest inmates at Bredtveit, a Norwegian prison for women.
 She was one of 45 inmates, from Norway and Spain, who participated in the bilateral cultural exchange project ‘Her/Story’ financed by Iceland, Norway and Liechtenstein.

 “The project changed the way I look at myself,” says Kristine.